JesperRusbjerg/6-SemAssignments/README.md

 # 6-SemAssignments
 Hello reviewer, please locate the folder with the assignments name, there you will find the awesome solution.

-**For the current test assignment: jesperBankTesting**
+**For the current test assignment: jesperBankTesting for the contract and backendBankMock for the mocked backend that implements the contract**

-- you will find implementations of the diffrent test classes in the test folder, it is implemented using implementations of interfaces, stubs and fakes
+- jesperBankTesting contains the contract of which a bankend should implement and that a frontend should expect to be able to call via restendpoints
+- backendBankMock implements this contract using a bunch of dummies and whiteboxs tests that the contract integration is correct, and that each method works and returns the type of which is expected

 **SEARCH TREE: binarySearchTree folder**